joshwalawender/IQMon/readme.md

     * Reports pointing error and position angle
     * Makes jpegs of image and cropped version with circles overlayed on stars found by SExtractor
     * Makes HTML and text file versions of results with one line per image, usually one night of images per file.

-## Planned Features

-… in no particular order:

-* Implement reading of raw DSLR images via dcraw.
-* Refine WCS by adding distortion terms.
-* Determine zero point of image by comparing SExtractor photometry with catalog magnitudes (using UCAC4).

 ## Code Structure